dow0013/MarkupMadness/README.md

 Markup Madness is an attempt to measure and visualize just that.
 What you get is the web version of the NCAA men's basketball tournament: [Markup Madness](http://markupmadness.com "Markup Madness")

+These websites were tested and graded on performance, responsiveness, use of flash & load time.
+The better the score, the further the team advances in the tournament.

 *Conceived, Designed, and Developed by [Matt Schlobohm](http://schlobohm.net "Matt Schlobohm") & [Tyler Dow](http://tylerdow.com "Tyler Dow")*